Courtesy of Sleepbox

 We’ve all been there, exhausted during a long layover or flight delay, tired enough to doze off in a chair at our flight gate, or even tempted to just find a quiet corner of the airport floor to stretch out on.
-Boston-based micro-hotel startup Sleepbox is hoping to offer a less degrading alternative to getting some rest at the airport.
+Boston-based micro-hotel startup Sleepbox is hoping to offer a less degrading alternative to getting some rest at the airport when you don’t have access to an airline lounge.

 This winter, Sleepbox will be opening its first collection of sleep pods at Washington Dulles International Airport.
 The Sleepbox Nap Lounge will feature 16 sound-insulated napping facilities that passengers can reserve on an hourly basis through the Sleepbox smartphone app.
 The 1,200-square-foot space will be in Terminal A beyond security.